oracle-livelabs/oci/apps-cloud-adventure-scm/04-s2s-sourcing/sourcing.md

     ![Image006](images/image006.png)
     ![Image007](images/image007.png)

     At the bottom of the page are the suppliers.
-Four were invited, and three responded.
+Five were invited, and three responded.
 You can see the details to the right.
 Once again you will notice EIP was ranked first but still wasn’t awarded so you must dive deeper.

     > To highlight all the supplier responses, click the **white space** next to ‘Supplier’ as indicated.